dvsekhvalnov/jose-jwt/README.md

 \** It appears that Microsoft CNG implementation of BCryptSecretAgreement/NCryptSecretAgreement contains a bug for calculating Elliptic Curve Diffie–Hellman secret agreement on keys higher than 256 bit (P-384 and P-521 NIST curves correspondingly).
 At least produced secret agreements do not match any other implementation in different languages.
-Technically it is possible to use ECDH-ES with A192CBC-HS384 and A256CBC-HS512 but most likely produced JWT tokens will not be compatible with other platforms and therefore can't be decoded correctly.
+Technically it is possible to use ECDH-ES or ECDH-ES+AES*KW family with A192CBC-HS384 and A256CBC-HS512 but most likely produced JWT tokens will not be compatible with other platforms and therefore can't be decoded correctly.

 ## Installation
 ### NuGet